ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

 When both ``QualifiedDo`` and ``RebindableSyntax`` are enabled, ``QualifiedDo`` only affects qualified ``do``'s and ``RebindableSyntax`` affects the unqualified ``do``'s.

-In principle, `QualifiedDo` would not affect monad comprehensions, though we could imagin a similar mechanism to qualify the names in the desugared expressions given some suitable syntax to specify the qualifier.
+In principle, `QualifiedDo` would not affect monad comprehensions, though we could imagine a similar mechanism to qualify the names in the desugared expressions given some suitable syntax to specify the qualifier.

 Costs and Drawbacks